SahJaiswal/Blog-Website/README.md

 ## Acknowledgements

-The Django Blog Website project was developed by [Your Name].
+The Django Blog Website project was developed by [sahjaiswal](https://github.com/sahjaiswal).